CoEDL/wordspinner-post-correction/README.md

 ## 1. Compile media

-The "flatten media" script will copy JPGs from a specified folder (and subfolders) into a single directory.
-This is done as a simple (lazy) way to try and reduce the number of missing images in the dictionary content.
+The "flatten media" script will copy all JPEGs from a specified source folder, and it's subfolders, into a single target directory.
+This is done to compile all images into a single directory, and reduce missing problems associated with missing images.
+This approach is a design decision arising from the high degree of image reuse amongst the four dictionaries that were the cause of this project.
+If you have multiple dictionaries which don't share images, it's probably best to do the build process for one dictionary at a time.

-The media script will do the same for MP3 audio, but will keep separate directories of audio for each language rather than copying into a single directory.
-Eg, for a dictionary proejct with two languages, the audio will be copied into two language folders:
+The media script will collect MP3 audio from a source fodler, but will keep separate directories of audio for each language rather than copying into a single target directory.
+Eg, for a dictionary project with two languages, the audio will be copied into two language folders.

 1.1.
-First put all the folders containing your dictionary media into a single `media` folder.
+First put all the folders containing your dictionary media into a `media` folder inside the project.
+You can also include any misc images; put them in a folder inside media too.
 1.2.
-Set up the Python environment
+Set up the Python environment.
 1.3.
-CD into the scripts directory
-1.4.
-Edit the flatten media script to specific the language you are working with.
+Edit the `flatten_media_dir` script to specific the language/s you are working with.
 See notes in the script.
-1.5.
-Run it.
+This will affect which subfolders the script will attempt to process.

 ```
-cd /Users/bbb/Sites/dictionaries
+cd ~/Sites/dictionaries
 poetry shell
-cd scripts
-python flatten_media_dir.py
+python scripts/flatten_media_dir.py
 ```

 1.6.
 The results will be two folders of media eg: